William Rae (firefighter): Hunter Street fire

-On 24 November 1904 Rae and other members of the Glasgow Fire Brigade attended a fire at the North British Railway Company's terminus, in Hunter Street, Glasgow, Scotland.
+On 24 November 1904 Rae and other members of the Glasgow Fire Brigade attended a fire on North British Railway company premises in Hunter Street, Glasgow, Scotland.
 The seat of the fire was the gas storage area.

 Exploding gas cylinders burnt Rae from the shoulders upwards, although his eyesight was not damaged.

 Death

 On 27 November 1904, at the age of 35 years, Rae died of his injuries at Glasgow Royal Infirmary.

 Lord Provost Sir John Ure Primrose as well as representatives from Edinburgh, Paisley and Greenock fire brigades attended Rae's funeral on 30 November 1904.
 His coffin was carried by horse and ladder carriage to the Glasgow Necropolis, where he was buried.